 Educationists are letting students take college level courses in high school.
-They want to increase the number of students going to college and graduate on time.
+They want to increase the number of students going to college and graduate early.

 The dual-credit or dual-enrollment programs allow high school students to earn college credit, habituate to college-level work, and give a head start towards their degree while saving some money on courses.